Evidence of the pair instability gap from black hole masses: Abstract

 Figure~\ref{fig:reconstructed_2D_mass_PPD} shows the black hole mass distribution inferred under this model.
-While the $m_1$ distribution extends unbroken from $45 M_\odot$ to ${\sim}120M_\odot$, there is a clear gap in the $m_2$ distribution with the lower edge at $45_{-6}^{+7} M_\odot$ (90\% credibility), remarkably consistent with theoretical predictions for the pair-instability gap \citep{Fowler:1964zz, Belczynski:2016jno, Woosley:2016hmi, Spera:2017fyx, Marchant:2018kun, Stevenson:2019rcw, Woosley:2021xba}.
-We constrain the upper edge of the gap to be $116_{-13}^{+9}M_\odot$ (90\% credibility).
+While the $m_1$ distribution extends unbroken from $45 M_\odot$ to ${\sim}120M_\odot$, there is a clear gap in the $m_2$ distribution with the lower edge at $45_{-6}^{+7} M_\odot$ (90\% credibility), remarkably consistent with theoretical predictions for the pair-instability gap \citep{Fowler:1964zz, Woosley:2016hmi}.
+We constrain the upper edge of the gap to be $116_{-14}^{+9}M_\odot$ (90\% credibility).
 However, the upper edge is primarily constrained by GW231123, the most massive binary detected so far \citep{GW231123}.
-The uncertainty of the upper edge is dominated by the uncertainty in the parameters of this single event, which may or may not originate from stars massive enough to collapse to the ``far side" of the gap, potentially experiencing significant mass loss via disk winds and jet launching~\citep{GW231123, Croon:2025gol, Gottlieb:2025ugy}.
+The the upper edge uncertainty is dominated by uncertainty in the parameters of this single event, which may or may not originate from stars massive enough to collapse to the ``far side" of the gap, potentially experiencing significant mass loss via disk winds and jet launching~\citep{GW231123, Gottlieb:2025ugy}.
 In contrast, the lower edge of the gap is a robust feature of the binary black hole population: excluding GW231123 from the analysis results in a lower edge of $43_{-6}^{+7}\,M_\odot$ and leaves the upper edge unconstrained.
-Such a gap is also present in the maximum population likelihood distribution~\citep{PhysRevResearch.5.023013}---a model-free method to visualise population properties.
-The maximum population likelihood distribution clearly shows an absence of binary black holes in the $m_2$ gap region (see Extended Fig.~\ref{fig:m1m2_pi_stroke} and the detailed discussion in Section.~\ref{sec:pi_stroke}).
+Such a gap is also present in the maximum population likelihood distribution~\citep{PhysRevResearch.5.023013} (see Extended Data Figure~\ref{fig:m1m2_pi_stroke} and the discussion in Section.~\ref{sec:pi_stroke}).

-In order to determine if the mass gap was evident prior to GWTC-4, we fit the same model to LIGO--Virgo--KAGRA's third gravitational wave transient catalog (GWTC-3)~\citep{gwtc-3}.
-With GWTC-3, we infer the lower edge to be $49_{-11}^{+79}\,M_\odot$---consistent with our results from GWTC-4 albeit with significantly greater uncertainty with fewer events.